pwnjack/crusader/README.md

 When finished the production-ready project will be inside the freshly created `/dist` folder.

+To delete all compiled code and the entire `dist` folder, run:

+    gulp clean

 ### F.A.Q.
-Q: *Package not present on bower, how can I add it to my dependencies?*
+__Q:__ *Package not present on bower, how can I add it to my dependencies?*

-A: Copy-paste it's raw code directly in the `_plugins.scss` file for CSS and inside the `plugins` folder for js
+__A:__ Copy-paste it's raw code directly in the `_plugins.scss` file for CSS and inside the `plugins` folder for js

-Q: *Package present on Bower but is not pulling the correct file.*
+__Q:__ *Package present on Bower but is not pulling the correct file.*

-A: Edit `/bower.json` and add an "overrides" entry to specify the needed asset.
+__A:__ Edit `/bower.json` and add an "overrides" entry to specify the needed asset.

-Q: *I need to copy also some images and font files for some dependencies, how do I do it?*
+__Q:__ *I need to copy also some images and font files for some dependencies, how do I do it?*

-A: You can force it to import some extra files, to do so define them in [config.json](https://github.com/pwnjack/crusader/blob/master/config.json).
+__A:__ You can force it to import some extra files, to do so define them in [config.json](https://github.com/pwnjack/crusader/blob/master/config.json).
 To let it work correctly remember to uncomment the code lines related to `config.json` inside the [gulpfile.js](https://github.com/pwnjack/crusader/blob/master/gulpfile.js).